Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 ```

 Essentially, when the transition begins, we crop the destination view to match the image's frame in the grid using a mask, and position it atop the image in the grid.
 Then, as the transition progresses, the destination view appears to grow to take up the entire screen, via manipulation of the mask.

+### ModalCard demo

+This demo demonstrates a three-stage modal that is inset from the edges of the screen, which is apparently very trendy nowadays (see: [Family](https://family.co)).
+It feature custom rubber-banding and drag gesture logic, allowing for fluid navigation between the different states without any jarring locking.

 ### [untitled] transition demo